oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_vnic_attachment_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>A private IP address of your choice to assign to the VNIC.
 Must be an available IP address within the subnet&#x27;s CIDR.
 If you don&#x27;t specify a value, Oracle automatically assigns a private IP address from the subnet.
 This is the VNIC&#x27;s *primary* private IP address.
-The value appears in the <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Vnic/'>Vnic</a> object and also the <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/'>PrivateIp</a> object returned by <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/ListPrivateIps'>ListPrivateIps</a> and <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp'>GetPrivateIp</a>.
-Example: `10.0.3.3`</div>
+The value appears in the <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Vnic/'>Vnic</a> object and also the <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/'>PrivateIp</a> object returned by <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/ListPrivateIps'>ListPrivateIps</a> and <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp'>GetPrivateIp</a>.</div>
+                                            <div>If you specify a `vlanId`, the `privateIp` cannot be specified.
+See <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Vlan'>Vlan</a>.</div>
+                                            <div>Example: `10.0.3.3`</div>
                                                         </td>
             </tr>
                                 <tr>